Is Cannabis Good for Pain Relief?

 By the 19th century, cannabis was regarded as an effective pain reliever and hypnotic.
 Over one hundred medical publications in the United States and Europe discussed the plant’s therapeutic benefits.
 However, with the development of synthetic opiates and NSAIDs, “the prevalence of cannabis as a medicine and its necessity as an analgesic…began to decline.”

-While cannabis might not be a mainstream pain reliever anymore, the majority of medical marijuana patients use cannabis to manage their mild day-to-day pain.
+While cannabis might not be a mainstream pain reliever anymore, many medical marijuana patients use cannabis to manage their mild day-to-day pain.
 According to research conducted by Leafwell, chronic pain was the most common qualifying health condition reported by medical marijuana patients in 2020.

 Many medical marijuana patients feel that weed is highly effective for pain relief.
 For example, a 2019 survey of medical cannabis patients found that 65% of patients reported taking cannabis to relieve pain, and of that group, 80% reported that cannabis was “very or extremely helpful” for managing their pain.